Sumboard

 Ship Fast, Iterate Based on Real Usage

-Embedded analytics isn't about perfect dashboards—it's about eliminating friction between your users and the insights they need to do their jobs.
+Embedded analytics isn't about perfect dashboards.
+It's about eliminating friction between your users and the insights they need to do their jobs.

 Better approach: Ship the minimum that solves the core problem (usually 2-3 dashboards), instrument everything, and let actual usage data guide the next iteration.
 You'll build the right features faster because you're reacting to behavior, not assumptions.